 Yoon loves writing her name in Korean but her father insists she must write her name in English.
 Yoon decides she isn’t sure about her name in English and wonders if another name would be better.
 A story about the real struggles that immigration can bring.

 Grandfather’s Journey by Allen Say

-Grandfather loves both his countries, his old country and his new one.
+Grandfather loves both his countries, his old country and the new one he’s immigrated to.
 Winner of the 1994 Caldecott.